crunchy-devops/jenkins-pic/FIRST_JOBS.md

 and press  apply and save
 Press Build Now
 See the result by pressing the build #1
-and got to console output
+and go to console output

 ## install github plugin and maven plugin
 manage jenkins -> plugin manager -> tab available